Skip to content

 The benefits of pre-application advice

-Whether you will be submitting a 'local' planning application (such as changes of use, small scale business/commercial, or proposals for less than 50 houses) or a major planning application (such as a proposal for more than 50 houses), pre-application advice helps to:
+Whether you will be submitting a 'local' planning application (such as changes of use, small scale business/commercial, or proposals for less than 50 houses) or a national or major planning application, pre-application advice helps to:

 • highlight key issues early in the process